 (d) The characterization of a person, business, or transaction for purposes of this Article does not determine the characterization of the person, business, or transaction for purposes of any other law, regulation, or rule.
-(1965, c.
-700, s.
-1; 1973, c.
-497, s.
-3; 1989, c.
-588, s.
-1; 1989 (Reg.
-Sess., 1990), c.
-1024, s.
-9(a); 1997-181, s.
-1; 2006-112, s.
-20.)

-§ 25-8-103.
+"§ 25-8-103.
 Rules for determining whether certain obligations and interests are securities or financial assets.

-(a) A share or similar equity interest issued by a corporation, business trust, joint stock company, or similar entity is a security.

-(b) An "investment company security" is a security.
-"Investment company security" means a share or similar equity interest issued by an entity that is registered as an investment company under the federal investment company laws, an interest in a unit investment trust that is so registered, or a face-amount certificate issued by a face-amount certificate company that is so registered.
-Investment company security does not include an insurance policy or endowment policy or annuity contract issued by an insurance company.

-(c) An interest in a partnership or limited liability company is not a security unless it is dealt in or traded on securities exchanges or in securities markets, its terms expressly provide that it is a security governed by this Article, or it is an investment company security.
-However, an interest in a partnership or limited liability company is a financial asset if it is held in a securities account.

-(d) A writing that is a security certificate is governed by this Article and not by Article 3 of this Chapter, even though it also meets the requirements of that Article.
-However, a negotiable instrument governed by Article 3 is a financial asset if it is held in a securities account.

-(e) An option or similar obligation issued by a clearing corporation to its participants is not a security, but is a financial asset.

-(f) A commodity contract, as defined in G.S.
-25-9-102(a)(15), is not a security or financial asset.
+- (a) A share of similar equity interest issued by a corporation, business trust, joint stock company, or similar entity is a security. - (b) An 'investment company security' is a security.
+'Investment company security' means a share or similar equity interest issued by an entity that is registered as an investment company under the federal investment company laws, an interest in a unit investment trust that is so registered, or a face-amount certificate issued by a face-amount certificate company that is so registered.
+Investment company security does not include an insurance policy or endowment policy or annuity contract issued by an insurance company. - (c) An interest in a partnership or limited liability company is not a security unless it is dealt in or traded on securities exchanges or in securities markets, its terms expressly provide that it is a security governed by this Article, or it is an investment company security.
+However, an interest in a partnership or limited liability company is a financial asset if it is held in a securities account. - (d) A writing that is a security certificate is governed by this Article and not by Article 3 of this Chapter, even though it also meets the requirements of that Article.
+However, a negotiable instrument governed by Article 3 is a financial asset if it is held in a securities account. - (e) An option or similar obligation issued by a clearing corporation to its participants is not a security, but is a financial asset. - (f) A commodity contract, as defined in G.S.
+25-9-115, is not a security or financial asset.

-(g) A document of title is not a financial asset unless G.S.
-25-8-102(a)(9)(iii) applies.
-(1941, c.
-353, s.
-15; G.S., s.
-55-95; 1955, c.
-1371, s.
-2; 1965, c.
-700, s.
-1; 1989, c.
-588, s.
-1; 1997-181, s.
-1; 1998-217, s.
-5; 2000-169, s.
-21; 2006-112, s.
-43.)

-§ 25-8-104.
+"§ 25-8-104.
 Acquisition of security or financial asset or interest therein.

 - (a) A person acquires a security or an interest therein, under this Article, if: - (1) The person is a purchaser to whom a security is delivered pursuant to G.S.
 25-8-301; or - (2) The person acquires a security entitlement to the security pursuant to G.S.
-25-8-501.

-(b) A person acquires a financial asset, other than a security, or an interest therein, under this Article, if the person acquires a security entitlement to the financial asset.

-(c) A person who acquires a security entitlement to a security or other financial asset has the rights specified in Part 5 of this Article, but is a purchaser of any security, security entitlement, or other financial asset held by the securities intermediary only to the extent provided in G.S.
-25-8-503.

-(d) Unless the context shows that a different meaning is intended, a person who is required by other law, regulation, rule, or agreement to transfer, deliver, present, surrender, exchange, or otherwise put in the possession of another person a security or financial asset satisfies that requirement by causing the other person to acquire an interest in the security or financial asset pursuant to subsection (a) or (b) of this section.
-(1965, c.
-700, s.
-1; 1989, c.
-588, s.
-1; 1997-181, s.
-1.)
+25-8-501. - (b) A person acquires a financial asset, other than a security, or an interest therein, under this Article, if the person acquires a security entitlement to the financial asset. - (c) A person who acquires a security entitlement to a security or other financial asset has the rights specified in Part 5 of this Article, but is a purchaser of any security, security entitlement, or other financial asset held by the securities intermediary only to the extent provided in G.S.
+25-8-503. - (d) Unless the context shows that a different meaning is intended, a person who is required by other law, regulation, rule, or agreement to transfer, deliver, present, surrender, exchange, or otherwise put in the possession of another person a security or financial asset satisfies that requirement by causing the other person to acquire an interest in the security or financial asset pursuant to subsection (a) or (b) of this section.

-§ 25-8-105.
+"§ 25-8-105.
 Notice of adverse claim.